benahm/ApexDataFramework/docs/basics/QB/QUERY.md

 ## Building a Query

-QB is a query builder that offers a simple and friendly API to generate SOQL queries
+QB is a query builder that offers a simple and friendly API to generate most of your SOQL queries

 ### Basic examples: